denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 System.out.println(map); // {false=[], true=[lions, tigers, bears]}
 ```

-Notice that there are still two keys in the map—one for each boolean value.
-It so happens that one of the values is an empty list, but it is still there.
+**==Notice that there are still two keys in the map—one for each boolean value.==** It so happens that one of the values is an empty list, but it is still there.
 As with ``groupingBy()``, we can change the type of List to something else.

 ```java
 var ohMy = Stream.of("lions", "tigers", "bears");